 Robin Williams provided the voice for the Genie, at union scale rate (the lowest legal pay rate a studio can give an actor), on the provisos that his voice was not used for merchandising (i.e. toys and such), and that the Genie character not take up more than 25% of the space of a poster, ad, billboard, or trailer.
 When these wishes were not granted, he withdrew his support for Disney and the film.
 As a result, his name was not included in "The Art of Aladdin" book (it makes constant references to "the voice of the Genie"), and he was not available for the direct-to-video sequel The Return of Jafar (1994) or the Aladdin (1994) TV show (Dan Castellaneta filled in as the voice of the Genie for these productions).
 In an attempt to get back on good terms with Williams, Walt Disney CEO Michael Eisner apologized to him with a peace offering of an original Pablo Picasso painting.
 Still angered and feeling betrayed by Disney, Williams would not accept the gift.
-It was not until Disney chairman Jeffrey Katzenberg was fired and replaced by Joe Roth did Williams return to Disney.
+It was not until Disney chairman Jeffrey Katzenberg was fired and replaced by Joe Roth that Williams returned to Disney.
 Through Roth, a public apology was given.
-Promises were made to right wrongs, and Williams was so touched that he came back as the Genie for the second direct-to-video sequel, Aladdin and the King of Thieves (1996).
+Promises to right wrongs were kept, and Williams was so touched that he came back as the Genie for the second direct-to-video sequel, Aladdin and the King of Thieves (1996).
 Disney was so thrilled that they threw out the previously completed recording sessions with Castellaneta.

-While filming this movie, Robin Williams frequently received calls from Steven Spielberg who at the time was working on Schindler's List (1993).
+While filming this movie, Robin Williams frequently received calls from Steven Spielberg, who at the time was working on Schindler's List (1993).
 He would put him on speaker phone so he could tell jokes to the cast and crew to cheer them up.
 Some of the material that he used was material that he was using for this film.

 In early visual development, Aladdin resembled Michael J. Fox.
 As the film developed, Jeffrey Katzenberg didn't think Aladdin had enough appeal to women, so he asked that Aladdin be beefed up a bit to resemble Tom Cruise.